hashicorp/terraform-google-consul/modules/consul-cluster/README.md

   # Use version v0.0.1 of the consul-cluster module
   source = "github.com/gruntwork-io/consul-gcp-module//modules/consul-cluster?ref=v0.0.1"

   # Specify either the Google Image "family" or a specific Google Image.
-You should build this using the scripts in the
+You should build this using the scripts
-  # install-consul module.
+  # in the install-consul module.
   source_image = "consul"

   # Add this tag to each node in the cluster
   cluster_tag_name = "consul-cluster-example"

   # Configure and start Consul during boot.
-It will automatically form a cluster with all nodes that have that same tag.
+It will automatically form a cluster with all nodes that have that
+  # same tag.
   startup_script = <<-EOF
               #!/bin/bash
-              /opt/consul/bin/run-consul --server --cluster-tag-key consul-cluster
+              /opt/consul/bin/run-consul --server --cluster-tag-name consul-cluster
               EOF

   # ...
 See vars.tf for the other parameters you must define for the consul-cluster module